We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 External Assessment of Climate Change Information Disclosure

-In 2023, the Taiyo Yuden Group was selected by CDP*, an international environmental nonprofit organization, as an A List company, earning the highest rating for its outstanding efforts in climate change measures, strategies, and information disclosure for the second consecutive year.
-In addition, our engagement in our supply chain was highly evaluated and we were selected as a Supplier Engagement Leader for the second consecutive year.
+The Taiyo Yuden Group was selected by CDP*, an international environmental nonprofit organization, as an A List company, earning the highest rating for its outstanding transparency and leadership in performance in the field of climate change for the third consecutive year.

 -